RonnyMeier/ctsm/README.rst

 CTSM
 ====

 **This is the corrected code for the publication ERL-106754.
-To reproduce the results in ERL-106754 use the** [original code](https://github.com/RonnyMeier/ctsm/tree/ERL-106754.R1).
+To reproduce the results in ERL-106754 use the https://github.com/RonnyMeier/ctsm/tree/ERL-106754.R1.**

 The Community Terrestrial Systems Model.